-There can be no assurance that the United Kingdom and the European Union will succeed in negotiating a final trade agreement within the time period contemplated or at all.
-Regardless of whether the United Kingdom and the European Union succeed in such negotiations, the consequences for the economies of the European Union member states as a result of the United Kingdom's withdrawal from the European Union are unknown and unpredictable.
-Uncertainty about global or regional economic conditions poses a risk as consumers and businesses may postpone spending in response to tighter credit, negative financial news, and declines in income or asset values, which could adversely affect the availability of financing, our business and our results of operations.
+In addition, the United Kingdom completed its withdrawal from the European Union effective as of January 1, 2021.
+The consequences for the economies of the European Union member states as a result of the United Kingdom's withdrawal from the European Union are unknown and unpredictable.
+Uncertainty about global or regional economic conditions, and the regulation and availability of financial services, poses a risk as consumers and businesses may postpone spending in response to tighter credit, negative financial news, and declines in income or asset values, which could adversely affect the availability of financing, our business and our results of operations.